andrewdotdev/discord-ferris/src/models/README.md

 This folder contains a set of Rust types adapted from the original TypeScript definitions published by the [`discord-api-types`](https://github.com/discordjs/discord-api-types) project.

-These types were originally licensed under the MIT License and are © their respective authors.
+These types were originally licensed under the MIT License and are © vladfrangu.

 ---